On this page you will find your key legal rights on working hours. This includes overtime, rest breaks and the maximum hours you can be asked to work.

 A good employer will have clear policies on work-life balance, including flexible working, time off to deal with emergencies and parental leave to care for your children.
 Typically these will be set out in the staff handbook or published on the intranet.

-From 6 April 2020, your employer must include information about its family-friendly policies in your written statement of employment particulars.
+Your employer must include information about its family-friendly policies in your written statement of employment particulars.

 Employees (but not agency workers) have some important basic statutory rights to take time off to help with work-life balance.
 These include rights to: